NutsII/PyMol-DipoleManager/README.md

 # PyMol-DipoleManager
-PyMol Plugin for dipole calculation and visualization of molecules and proteins.
+PyMol Plugin for dipole calculation and managing using .mol2 files.